-For a summary of the material terms of the Equity Incentive Plan which was approved and implemented on November 2, 2016, and amended on March 14, 2017, and April 24, 2020, and the amendment and restatement of the Equity Incentive Plan which Shareholders are being asked to consider and approve at the Meeting, see "Business of the Meeting - Approval of Amendment and Restatement of the Equity Incentive Plan".
+A summary of the material terms of the Equity Incentive Plan, which was approved and implemented on November 2, 2016, and amended on March 14, 2017, April 24, 2020, and March 29, 2022, is set out below.
+Capitalized terms used but not defined in this section shall have the meanings ascribed thereto in the Equity Incentive Plan.
+The summary of the Equity Incentive Plan is qualified entirely by reference to the full text of the March 29, 2022 amended and restated Equity Incentive Plan, a copy of which has been filed under the Corporation's profile on SEDAR at www.sedar.com.